 If you’ve never tried a cauliflower mash, this replacement suggestion might sound crazy to you, but trust us, it’s a great swap.

 Truthfully, just about anything can be made into a delicious low carb meal if you get creative.
-The keto diet works so well because it’s filling, rich, and satisfying due to its high fat requirements.
+Many say the keto diet works so well for them because it’s filling, rich, and satisfying due to its high fat requirements.
 So use those requirements to your advantage and experiment with low carb recipes!

 The folks at Peace, Love, and Low Carbs did that when they invented their Keto Bacon Cheeseburger Soup, and so did Lina from Hip to Save when she created her Slow-Cooker Keto Mexican Taco Soup.
 These are both hearty comfort food soups that will make you forget you’ve got any restrictions to your diet at all.